mskyaxl/wsl-terminal/README.md

 Run `outbash-daemon.js` to start a outbash.exe daemon, read [security warning](https://github.com/xilun/cbwin#security-warning) before running it.
 (If no need of `outbash.exe`, run a sleep(or a cat) in background to avoid all WSL processes (include tmux) being killed, more details in `outbash-daemon.js`.)

-`bin/{wrun/wstart/wcmd}` are used to run Windows programs (if outbash-deamon.js has been started):
+`bin/{wrun/wstart/wcmd}` are used to run Windows programs (if outbash-deamon.js has been started).
+Open open-wsl.exe, run this command to install `wrun/wstart/wcmd`:

-Install:

 ```
 cd bin && ./install_cbwin.sh